d-qn/heatbarWithRHighcharts/README.md

 ### Getting started

-You will need to have installed the R package [rCharts](http://rcharts.io), a wonderful wrapper for numerious javascript charting libraries.
+You will need to have installed the R package [rCharts](http://rcharts.io), a wonderful wrapper for numerous javascript charting libraries.
 For that, you need devtools installed.
 In R:

 ```
 install.packages("devtools")